paragi/sphp/README.md

 ##Snappy PHP for node js
-a new snappy PHP execution module / middleware
+A new snappy PHP execution module / middleware

 Features
+* Middleware for node Express
-* Priority to fast response time for PHP requests
+* Made for fast response time on PHP requests
 * Supports Websocket requests served by PHP scripts
-* Transferring node sessions control to PHP
+* Transfer of node session to PHP session
 * No dependencies (except for example)
-* mimic Apache mod_php population of $_SERVER
+* Mimic of Apache mod_php population of $_SERVER
 * Highly configurable.

 Note: